Kaisha monogatari: Memories of You: Plot

-The Use of Music
+Use of music

 Throughout the film, the scene is set using jazz music in the background.
-The film opens on Hanaoaka sitting melancholily in his living room in the early hours of the morning, apparently contemplating his retirement.
+The film opens with Hanaoaka sitting melancholily in his living room in the early hours of the morning, apparently contemplating his retirement.
 Jazz music is playing, and it is slow and sedated, reflecting Hanaoaka's mood.
 He seems aware of the impending retirement, sad about it, but resigned to the fact.
 The music throughout the movie reflects his internal struggle.
 This shows how jazz music is what saves Hanaoaka, and is what he uses to express himself.

 This also exhibits the growth of American culture within Japan.
 Jazz in Japan grew in popularity due to overseas trips to Japan by American jazz musicians.
 In the 1960s, Japanese counterculture was thriving, and jazz was often used as an expression of this.
 Hanaoaka was most likely a younger adult in the 1960s, and he could have been influenced by jazz at that time.
 Now, on the brink of retirement, his penchant for jazz in times of unrest is resurfacing.

-Historical Context
+Historical context

 The film subtly addresses class relationships in Japan.
 In 1988, when this film was published, it had been about 30 years since the beginning of the "Second Japanese Miracle" that boosted Japanese economy.
 "The Japanese economy has undergone a fundamental transformation during the 1950s and 1960s," and "by 1968 Japan's economy was not just the leader in East Asia but also the third largest in the world."
-The economic boom that began after the second world war "would amaze and alarm the world in the 1970s and 1980s," when this film was produced.
-The economic boom, combined with American influence, helped to dissolved the Japanese class system.
+The economic boom that began after the second World War "would amaze and alarm the world in the 1970s and 1980s," when this film was produced.
+This, combined with American influence, helped to dissolved the Japanese class system.
 "Between the 12th and 19th centuries, feudal Japan had an elaborate four tier class system."
 The film exhibits how modern Japan has progressed beyond social classes by including scenes in which there is mixing of these old classes.
 In one scene, a geisha and a construction worker are chatting in a hallway while businessmen move around them.
 Hanaoaka himself comments, "We salarymen are just villagers in ties."
 The film subverts class roles by showing that everyone is basically human, and by mixing different classes together in one business setting.